EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 Clear the cell outputs and then execute the notebook - which should complete with similar outputs to the reference notebook.

+!!! tip
-> Once complete, the notebook server can be quit with Ctrl-C in the terminal.
+    Once complete, the notebook server can be quit with Ctrl-C in the terminal.

 ### 3. Manual Validation